-G. University-wide standing and ad hoc Committees
+G. University-Wide Standing and ad hoc Committees

-The Provost and the Chair of the Faculty Senate must be notified of the creation and appointment of all university-wide standing and ad hoc committees (such as special committees and task forces, etc.), and of the committee charge and membership.
+The Provost and the Chair of the Faculty Senate must be notified of the creation and appointment of all University-wide standing and ad hoc committees (such as special committees and task forces, etc.), and of the committee charge and membership.
 Such notice should occur concurrently with appointment of the committee.
 The Chair of the Faculty Senate is responsible for announcing this information to the Faculty Senate.

-Proposed actions and policies created or modified by such committees with Faculty representation will be presented to the Faculty Senate for endorsement of the senate.
-Any proposed actions and policies created or modified by such committees that directly affect areas under the faculty governance responsibilities stated in section IV.
-B. above will be presented to the Faculty Senate for action.
+Proposed actions and policies created or modified by such committees with faculty representation will be presented to the Faculty Senate for its endorsement.
+Any proposed actions and policies created or modified by such committees that directly affect areas under the faculty governance responsibilities stated in section III.
+B. will be presented to the Faculty Senate for action.

-Before an ad hoc committee disbands, a written report of its actions and recommendations must be presented to the senate.
+Before an ad hoc committee disbands, a written report of its actions and recommendations must be submitted to the senate.

 IV.
-FACULTY RESPONSIBILITIES AND RIGHTS (Passed by the Faculty Senate 4/01/2009)
+FACULTY RESPONSIBILITIES AND RIGHTS (passed by the Faculty Senate 4/01/2009)